 After a period of bright colors, it was time for monochrome restraint.
 The logo changes were required to place it on different advertising media to make it look clear, distinct, and modern.
 To do this, the designers made the disc black and cut an oblique cut along the edge, which caused a metallic sheen.

-They also enlarged the griffin using only its head, neck, right leg, upper wing, flagpole, and V. The authors painted each element in two colors: on the one hand, there was a dark gray, on the other – white with an admixture of a silvery hue.
-In the lower right part, the developers added a single bright glare, reminiscent of a reflection, and in the upper – the brand name with wide spacing of letters.
+They also enlarged the griffin using only its head, neck, right leg, upper wing, flagpole, and V. The authors painted each element in two colors: on the one hand, there was a dark gray, and on the other, white with an admixture of a silvery hue.
+In the lower right part, the developers added a single bright glare, reminiscent of a reflection, and in the upper, the brand name with wide spacing of letters.

 2009 – 2011

 The designers replaced black with red, leaving the rest as it is.
-The only major change concerned the lettering.
-It has shifted downward, as in the 1989-2003 logo.
-The font was also kept the same – large, bold, sans serif.
+The only major change concerned the lettering, which has shifted downward, as in the 1989-2003 logo.
+The font was also kept the same—large, bold, sans serif.

 2011 – 2020

 Starting from 2011, the brand cars were decorated with a slightly corrected emblem.
 The authors took the logo of the previous period as a basis but deepened the shadows in it.
 Black and graphite colors have been added to the bird’s neck and wing.
 Identical shades appeared at the edges of the “metalized” sign: on the right and left, they were wide, at the bottom – narrow and looked like an inverted arch with sharp ends.
-To add even more contrast, the designers have added a lot of white.
+The designers have added a lot of white to add even more contrast.
 They left the V on the flag red.
 At first, the icon was accompanied by the Vauxhall brand inscription, but after General Motors sold the Groupe PSA brand, the inscription was no longer used (since 2017).

 2020 – today

-The updated logo comes from the rebranding of the entire Opel / Vauxhall group.
+The updated logo comes from rebranding the entire Opel / Vauxhall group.
 It became flat (two-dimensional) and simple.
-The developers removed shadows, gray and black colors.
+The developers removed shadows and gray and black colors.
 They also shifted the focus of the image by adding a portion of the griffin’s back (right) and hiding the flagpole (left).
-Moreover, the designers redrew the inscription, making it smoother, thinner, and more straight.
+Moreover, the designers redrew the inscription, making it smoother, thinner, and straighter.

 Font and Colors

 From the first year of the foundation, the company has been using the original identity associated with the place of origin of the enterprise.
-Firstly, it is the very name Vauxhall, which was borne by the house where the company was formed and spread to the entire surrounding area.
-Secondly, the old heraldry of the military dynasty Falkes de Breaute, who lived in that building back in the 13th century, was taken.
+Firstly, the very name Vauxhall was borne by the house where the company was formed and spread to the surrounding area.
+Secondly, the old heraldry of the military dynasty Falkes de Breaute, who lived in that building in the 13th century, was taken.

-The typeface in the logo is hand-drawn, close to the bold version of Helvetica Sans Serif.
-It also resembles the Radiate Sans Bold Expanded and LCT Picon Extended Black fonts.
-In any case, since 1989, there have been no serifs in the inscription – all the letters are even and smooth.
+The logo’s typeface is hand-drawn, similar to the bold version of Helvetica Sans Serif.
+It resembles the Radiate Sans Bold Expanded and LCT Picon Extended Black fonts.
+Since 1989, the inscription has had no serifs—all the letters are even and smooth.

 The signature palette consists of a combination of red and white.
-At times, black and gray in several shades were also used – from graphite to light chrome.
+At times, black and gray in several shades—from graphite to light chrome—were also used.